 Green Thumb Challenge Grant It’s that time of year again!
 GEF and Gardener’s Supply Company have teamed up on an exciting funding opportunity for established youth garden projects nationwide!
 The organizations are calling on schools and youth groups to submit chronicles of their garden projects in a race to win a $500 prize.
 The award is designed to support the continued sustainability of an exceptional youth garden program that has demonstrated success, and has impacted the lives of kids and their community.
 Deadline: September 30, 2019

 Slow Food USA This site features a long list of national grants, along with relevant details for potential applicants.

 Shade Structure Program This grant program awards up to $8,000 to public schools and non-profits who install permanent shade structures in outdoor locations that otherwise provide no protection from the sun.
-Applications open later 2018.
+Applications open later 2019.

 The Kitchen Community Apply here for funds to start your very own learning garden.
 This grant requires evidence of an established garden team.
 Check to be sure that they are accepting applications for locations in Oregon.
-Applications for 2018 are not yet open.

 Salad Bars to Schools Apply here to start a salad bar in your school cafeteria!
 Applications are accepted year round.

 USDA Farm to School Grant Program Annually, the USDA awards up to $5 million in grants that support farm to school programs.
 Applications expected to open summer 2019.

 Cultivating Healthy Communities School garden projects furthering healthier choices are invited to apply to this grant program through Aetna.
 In addition to directly addressing healthy behaviors, projects can focus on the built environment, community safety, environmental exposures, and social/economic factors.
 Up to $2 million in funds will be awarded.
 There is a two stage application project, so if this looks like a fit, get started!
 Applications open later 2019.